 Museum of Fine Arts, Boston

-My love of museums started as a child when my parents on holidays would take my older brother and me to local museums and attractions in Philadelphia.
-The Franklin Institute and Zoo always a favorite.
+My love of museums started as a child when my parents, on holidays, would take my older brother and me to local museums and attractions in Philadelphia.
+The Franklin Institute and Zoo are always a favorite.
 I didn’t discover the Philadelphia Museum of Art until college.
-Finally, that tradition continued during my secondary education every year for spring; my all-girls high school took yearly trips to the big apple to tour museum exhibits and see Broadway plays.
+Finally, that tradition continued during my secondary education.
+Every year for spring, my all-girls high school took yearly trips to the Big Apple to tour museum exhibits and see Broadway plays.

 Here in Central Pennsylvania, the virus is not slowing down.
-Whether you live here in the Harrisburg area or not, do help to flatten the curve by practicing social distancing, stay at home unless shopping for essentials, and wear a mask to limit Corona exposure.
+Whether you live in the Harrisburg area or not, do help flatten the curve by practicing social distancing, staying at home unless shopping for essentials, and wearing a mask to limit Corona exposure.

 As always, thank you for reading.
-As much as possible enjoy Passover/Easter.
+Enjoy Passover and Easter as much as possible.
 Have a fantastic week.